Conversational SimulMT: Efficient Simultaneous Translation with Large Language Models: Limitations

-\paragraph{Type of LLMs} In this paper, we only experimented with \texttt{Llama2-7b-chat}, which may limit our understanding of the effectiveness of our approach.
-A more comprehensive study with different-sized LLMs and prompt formats should be conducted.
+We summarize the limitations of this study in the following aspects: \paragraph{Data} Our evaluation was conducted on three commonly used benchmarks which may limit the diversity in domains, styles, and languages.
+There may also be potential data contamination concerns since LLMs might have been exposed to parts of our test sets during pre-training.
+A more comprehensive evaluation with diverse datasets across more domains and language pairs would strengthen our findings.

-\paragraph{Data} Our evaluation was only conducted on two commonly used benchmarks which may limit the diversity in domain, style, and language.
-There may also be a data contamination problem in the experiment.
-We believe that more datasets should be used to allow for a more comprehensive evaluation.
+\paragraph{Alignment-based Data Curation} Our approach relies on word alignment tools like \texttt{fast\_align} to segment parallel sentences, which has inherent limitations.
+These tools may struggle with languages having drastically different word orders or grammatical structures, potentially creating suboptimal segmentation points.
+Furthermore, the alignment quality degrades for distant language pairs or complex sentences with idiomatic expressions and cultural references.
+While our augmentation strategies help mitigate some issues, they are still constrained by the initial alignment quality.